Yoga Therapy for Mental Health at

 Alchemy Yoga & Wellness Studio

 At Alchemy Yoga & Wellness Studio, Yoga Therapist, Rachel Rogers, B Sc., RYT, CMI offers a variety of yoga classes and counselling options specifically for mental health.
 Why?
-Because there are a significant number of people suffering with various mental health diseases and the resources available for this significant amount of people are extremely limited, especially in our region!
-This leaves many people feeling hopeless and trapped to repeat the same destructive cycles over and over again.
-Taking multiple medications, repeated visits to the ER, and having a consultation with the family physician once a month does not give individuals a sense of hope and can leave them with the belief that they are not much more than their diagnoses.
+Because there are a significant number of people suffering with various mental health issues and the resources available for this significant amount of people are extremely limited, especially in our region!
+This leaves many feeling hopeless and trapped to repeat the same destructive cycles over and over again.
+Taking multiple medications, repeated visits to the ER, and having a consultation with the family physician once a month doesn't offer a sense of hope and can leave people with the belief that they are not much more than their struggles.
 People begin to see themselves as their condition, pain and barriers.
 At Alchemy we want to give you resources and tools.
 We want to be respectful of where you are at in your process and help with what your needs are.
-Our goal is to offer a safe environment free from judgment, a place to come where you honor your needs by giving yourself time to rest and relax, and learn new skills - that work!
+Our goal is to offer a safe environment free from judgment where you honor your needs by giving yourself time to rest, relax, and learn new skills - that work!